 The Contractor shall conduct the following types of reviews for HCBS waiver and Habilitation programs:

-Periodic Onsite Reviews.
+Periodic Reviews.
 Duties include but are not limited to:

-100% of enrolled providers are reviewed onsite over a randomized five-year cycle.
+100% of enrolled providers are reviewed over a randomized five-year cycle.
+Periodic reviews may be completed in a combination of desk review or onsite visits, depending on the level of provider intervention required.

 Reviews shall always include, but are not limited to, review of member documentation, policies and procedures, employee records, and financial statements.